 LSHTM shall not be liable, to the maximum extent permitted by UK law, for any adverse or negative consequence arising from your reliance on the information contained in this course, or for any commercial use by a business or medical practitioner, including but not limited to loss of profit, loss of business, business interruption, or loss of business opportunity.

 What is needed to address COVID-19 going forward

 When would you like to start?

 Most FutureLearn courses run multiple times.
 Every run of a course has a set start date but you can join it and work through it after it starts.
 Find out more

 Those working in or around health, or anyone interested in how we should respond to the outbreak.

-The course is presented in English, with translations provided in Chinese, Spanish (ES), Portuguese (BR), French and Italian.
+The course is presented in English, with translations provided in Chinese, Spanish (ES), Portuguese (BR), French, Italian, Arabic and Swahili.

 The UK Public Health Rapid Support Team (UK-PHRST) is delivered by Public Health England and the London School of Hygiene & Tropical Medicine, funded by UK Aid from the Department of Health and Social Care.
 University of Oxford and King’s College London are academic partners.
 The UK-PHRST is the primary arm of the UK Government to provide and coordinate the UK’s public health response to outbreaks in Low- and Middle-Income Countries.

 London School of Hygiene & Tropical Medicine are offering everyone who joins this course a free digital upgrade, so that you can experience the full benefits of studying online for free.
 This means that you get: